What Does Piracy Mean?

 Hard Disk Loading

-This type of piracy occurs when a business sells new computers with hard disks loaded with illegal copies of software to make the buying more attractive
+This type of piracy occurs when a business sells new computers with hard disks loaded with illegal copies of the software to make the buying more attractive

 How Piracy Can Affect Your Business

 Piracy has been at its peak since the advent of various technological advancements, chief of which is the internet.
 Piracy has become less difficult and at the same time, more rampant.
-Many protected music can now be obtained on the internet without being bought.
-This illegal reproduction is also seen in how cheap workers illegally copy designs behind original software.
+Tons of protected music can now be obtained on the internet without being bought.
+This illegal reproduction is also seen in how cheap workers illegally copy designs behind the original software.
 Many people do not fully understand the effect and impact of piracy although they have heard about it.

 The Means of Distribution